Michael Keck

 Michael Keck (born 8 February 1969) is a German badminton player.
-Keck clinched nine titles at the National Championships, won the first time in 1990.
-He was the bronze medallists at the 1996 European Championships, winning the mixed doubles event at the World Grand Prix tournament in 1997 Swedish Open.
+Keck clinched nine titles at the National Championships, and won the first time in 1990.
+He was the bronze medallist at the 1996 European Championships, winning the mixed doubles event at the World Grand Prix tournament in the 1997 Swedish Open.
 Keck has collected 65 caps for Germany and competed at the 1996 and 2000 Summer Olympics.
-His brother Markus Keck also a former German professional badminton player.
+His brother Markus Keck is also a former German professional badminton player.